chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Yes, we can ping the targer machine (notice that ping's output tells us the actual IP address is 10.10.105.52).

+#### Note
-#### Note: Not all CLI commands support converting the domain names in **/etc/hosts** so with experience we will have to learn which ones do (like ping) and which ones don't.
+Not all CLI commands support converting the domain names in **/etc/hosts** so with experience we will have to learn which ones do (like ping) and which ones don't.

 ## 22/tcp (ssh) OpenSSH 8.9p1
 From the port scanning output we gather that OpenSSH is on version 8.9p1 .